Year 9 Tay Creggan

-Tay Creggan is Melbourne’s first independent Year 9 girls campus established in 1969.
+Tay Creggan (TC), located in Hawthorn, is Melbourne’s first independent Year 9 girls campus established in 1969.
 Unlike other Year 9 programs our students have the unique opportunity to study at a separate campus, while still living at home and importantly remain part of the whole school community for school events and celebrations.

 Melbourne is known for its strong enterprise and business culture.
-TC Envision has partnered with the League of Extraordinary Women, complimenting the entrepreneurial aspect of the program by providing mentoring, inspiration, and access to the world’s best enterprise minds in order to guide our students through the development of their own business.
+TC Envision has partnered with the League of Extraordinary Women, complementing the entrepreneurial aspect of the program by providing mentoring, inspiration, and access to the world’s best enterprise minds in order to guide our students through the development of their own business.
 We use the Wade Institute’s Entrepreneurship model which covers the various components of running a business.
 This is showcased through students’ designing detailed business plans along with the strategy and tools that go hand in hand with marketing and selling a product or service to an authentic audience.

-By the conclusion of Year 9 our students have developed in maturity, formed lifelong friendships and connections, are well prepared for learning in the senior years having developed ideas around sustainability as well as initiative, teamwork and collaboration.
-They will hold awarded credentials as tangible evidence of real life learning in a range of areas such as teamwork, sustainability, Duke of Edinburgh, Barista skills, financial management and Adobe Illustrator.
+By the conclusion of Year 9 our students have developed in maturity, and formed lifelong friendships and connections, well prepared for learning in the senior years having developed ideas around sustainability as well as initiative, teamwork and collaboration.
+They will hold awarded credentials as tangible evidence of real- life learning, in a range of areas such Barista competencies, the Duke of Edinburgh scheme, financial management and digital technologies.

 All Year 9 students embark upon the Camp to Campus outdoor program at Tay Creggan.
 This six-day, 130km journey follows the Yarra River from its source down past Mt Donna Buang and the Warburton Trail, into the Yarra Valley region, through rapids at Warrandyte, and along the Yarra River Bike Trail, concluding at the Year 9 Tay Creggan campus.